 The bridge also features chewing gum art.
 These are miniature paintings on discarded chewing gum created by Ben Wilson.

-The Millennium Bridge appeared in Harry Potter and the Half-Blood Prince where it is targeted by death eaters.
+The Millennium Bridge appeared in Harry Potter and the Half-Blood Prince where death eaters target it.
 The death eaters actually successfully destroy the bridge but only on film.

 33. Chinatown Gate

-The Chinatown Gate was only erected in 2016 but it has fast become a London landmark in the Soho area.
-You won’t be surprised to hear that this gate marks the entry to London’s chinatown, home to many dumpling restaurant, lazy susans and chinese grocery stores.
+The Chinatown Gate was only erected in 2016 but has fast become one of the famous landmarks in London.
+You won’t be surprised to hear that this gate marks the entry to London’s Chinatown, home to many dumpling restaurants, lazy susans and Chinese grocery stores.

 34. Red Phone Booths